Kevin K. Washburn: Career

+National Indian Gaming Commission

 From 2000 to 2002, Washburn served as the third General Counsel of the National Indian Gaming Commission.
-He served during the time of a boom in the Native American gaming industry in California as that gaming became clearly legal due to the signing of tribal-state gaming compacts, a very active time at the Commission.
+He served during the time of tremendous growth in the Native American gaming industry in California as that gaming became authorized by the signing of tribal-state gaming compacts, a very active time at the commission.
 As general counsel, Washburn made several reforms.
-First, on hearing complaints from the industry suggesting that agency staff were abusing power in the management contact review process by demanding changes to contracts that were not required by law, Washburn changed the review process by requiring staff to identify statutory or regulatory authority for any objection that agency staff made to a proposed management contract under review.
-Second, Washburn improved the Commission's enforcement efforts by working to make the Commission's document charging a regulatory violation, called a "notice of violation," more comprehensible to the public.
+First, on hearing complaints from the industry suggesting that agency staff were abusing power in the management contract review process by demanding changes to contracts that were not required by law, Washburn changed the review process by requiring staff to identify statutory or regulatory authority for any objection that agency staff made to a proposed management contract under review.
+Second, Washburn improved the commission's enforcement efforts by working to make the commission's document charging a regulatory violation, called a "notice of violation," more comprehensible to the public.
 Washburn required that such notices be written to explain the purpose for the rule which the target was accused of violating.
 The use of such "speaking indictments" clarified the reasons that the NIGC was taking action and therefore improved public understanding of the NIGC enforcement priorities.
-Washburn also aggressively defended the independence of the Commission as an independent regulatory agency, strongly resisting efforts by officials of the Department of the Interior to embroil the NIGC in the longstanding Cobell class action litigation that ultimately was settled as Cobell v.
+Washburn also aggressively defended the independence of the commission as an independent regulatory agency, strongly resisting efforts by officials of the Department of the Interior to embroil the NIGC in the longstanding Cobell class action litigation that ultimately was settled as Cobell v.
 Salazar.
+Third, Washburn helped the NIGC establish, over the strong objections of the Department of Justice, the right of tribal nations to conduct Class II gaming with technological aids that helped maintain a strong revenue source for tribes and gave them more leverage in negotiations with states over revenue sharing.